rbisschops/homeassistant_old/README.md

-Last update: July 21st, 2019
+Last update: August 18th, 2019

-# My homeserver
+# My Home server

 Here's my [Home Assistant](https://home-assistant.io/) configuration.
-I have installed Homeassistant on an old HP laptop for now.
-The laptop is running as a "homeserver".
+I have installed Home Assistant on an old HP laptop for now.
+The laptop is running as a "Home server".
 I am currently running Ubuntu 18.04 LTS on the laptop.
-Homeassistant as well as all supporting applications (and some additional non Homeassistant related applications) are running in Docker containers.
+Home Assistant as well as all supporting applications (and some additional non Home Assistant related applications) are running in Docker containers.

-## Things that I run on my Homeserver (all in Docker containers)
+## Things that I run on my Home server (all in Docker containers)

 * [Home Assistant](https://home-assistant.io/)
 * [Zigbee2MQTT](https://koenkk.github.io/zigbee2mqtt/), great development for getting rid of most of the propietary bridges.
 I use it for all my ZigBee devices except for Hue.